ks1024/google-task-cli/README.md

   ```

 ## You can help
-Feel free to report errors or request.
+Feel free to report errors or requests.
 Any contributions are welcomed.

 ## License
 gTask-cli is relesed under the MIT License.